oracle/oci-python-sdk/Internal-README.rst

     - Make sure to unset virtual environment using 'pyenv shell --unset'

+Some of the tests require environment variables which can be set by running the following command:
+'source internal_resources/test_setup.sh'.

 To run the full suite of tests against all tox environments::

     tox